The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/advanced-guide.md

 # Salted Earth and Buff Windows

 Salted Earth is unusual in that it has a 90 second cooldown, unlike most other damaging cooldowns in the game, and so it does not always line up with buff windows, which generally happen every 120 seconds.
-Regardless, it is usually best to use Salted Earth off cooldown rather than to save it for buffs, since more uses of the ability will almost always be better than fewer uses in buff windows.
+Regardless, it is usually best to use Salted Earth off cooldown rather than to save it for buffs, since more uses of any ability will almost always be better than fewer uses in buff windows.

 For a simple example, in a fight that lasts 6:30, using Salted Earth on cooldown gives 5 full usages at (approximately) 0:00, 1:30, 3:00, 4:30, and 6:00.
 Delaying Salted Earth to fit in buffs gives 4 usages, at 0:00, 2:00, 4:00, and 6:00.
 The usages at 0:00 and 6:00 are the same in both cases, and so can be ignored for a comparison.
 With the delay, you trade three unbuffed usages (1:30, 3:00, 4:30) of Salted Earth for two buffed usages (2:00, 4:00).
-As such, for this delay to be a gain, a buffed usage needs to be at least 1.5 times as strong as an unbuffed usage, which essentially never happens with a normal group composition.
+As such, for this delay to be a gain, a buffed usage needs to be at least 1.5 times as strong as an unbuffed usage, which is not possible with a normal group composition, though could occur due to a special boss debuff or similar.
-If your group has particularly many buffs, you may find it worthwhile to double check if the buffs reach a 1.5 multiplier.

 If you know your killtime (when the boss will die) or a phase timing (when the boss will disappear for a long time, essentially resetting your cooldowns), you may be able to delay Salted Earth to gain more buffed usages without losing overall usages, for an overall damage gain.
 For example, with an 8:30 killtime, delaying your 7:30 Salted Earth to 8:00 exchanges the unbuffed 7:30 usage for a buffed 8:00 usage.